 Asia Pop 40 Launches Videos with Rewards - Powered by Verasity

-Asia Pop 40 launches a brand new video section for their website and they are using Verasity technology to power video delivery and reward system.SEOUL, REPUBLIC OF KOREA, March 12, 2019 /EINPresswire.com/ -- Asia Pop 40 is excited to announce that we are launching the video section at video.asiapop40.com.
-This is an incredibly exciting time for us as we hope to keep expanding our reach by providing more quality content in all forms.
-We have partnered with Verasity to deliver the video experience and provide rewards in the form of VRA tokens to viewers.
+Asia Pop 40 launches a brand new video section for their website and they are using Verasity technology to power video delivery and reward system.SEOUL, REPUBLIC OF KOREA, March 13, 2019 /EINPresswire.com/ -- Asia Pop 40 is excited to announce the launching of a new unique rewarded video section at video.asiapop40.com.
+We have partnered with Verasity to deliver the rewarded video experience and provide rewards in the form of VRA tokens to viewers from inside the player wallet.
+The player wallet is entirely unique.

 The rewards come in the form of Verasity’s VRA tokens, a cryptocurrency used to reward viewers for watching great content.
 There is an informative video guide at the bottom of the page on how to claim your free tokens from watching videos on Asia Pop 40.